ceph/ceph/doc/install/index.rst

 ============

 There are several methods for getting Ceph software.
-The easiest and most common method is to add Ceph repositories for use with package management tools such as the Advanced Package Tool (APT) or Yellowdog Updater, Modified (YUM).
+The easiest and most common method is to `get packages`_ by adding repositories for use with package management tools such as the Advanced Package Tool (APT) or Yellowdog Updater, Modified (YUM).
 You may also retrieve pre-compiled packages from the Ceph repository.
 Finally, you can retrieve tarballs or clone the Ceph source code repository and build Ceph yourself.

 .. toctree::
    :maxdepth: 1

-   Add Repositories <add-repositories>
-	Get Release Packages <get-packages>
+	Get Packages <get-packages>
 	Get Tarballs <get-tarballs>
 	Clone Source <clone-source>
 	Build Ceph <build-ceph>